 We have established clear lines of accountability, training and advice to support the process of child protection and individual staff within that process.
 In this school, any individual can contact the Designated Safeguarding Lead (DSL) or their Deputy (DDSL) if they have concerns about a child or young person.
-The DSL is Emma Jefferies and the DDSLs are Karen Tregunna and Kerry Evans.
-There is a nominated safeguarding governor, Catherin Williamson, supported by Susan Mantell & Mary Richards, who will take leadership responsibility for safeguarding.
+The DSL is Emma Jefferies and the DDSLs are Chloe Cooper and Kerry Evans.
+There are nominated safeguarding governors; Mary Richards & Susan Mantell, who will take leadership responsibility for safeguarding.
 The Chair of Governors, Catherine Williamson will receive reports of allegations against the headteacher and act on the behalf of the governing body.
+In her absence, this duty will be passed to the Vice Chair of Governors, Miriam White.

-As an employer we follow safer recruitment guidance as set out in KCSiE 2021.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2022.